 Jumping genes functioned as a "hidden switches" in 3864 tumors that were studied by researchers.
 These tumors originated in the breast, colon, lung, skin, prostate, brain and other cancers.
 The article was published in Nature Genetics.

 These results open the possibility of the search for new treatments.
 Cancer develops when cells undergo certain changes.
-Some of the genetic changes that cause cancer, alter the body's natural limit on cell growth, others can disrupt the structure and function of proteins that perform work cells.
+Some of the genetic changes that cause cancer, alter the natural constraints on cell growth of the organism, the other can disrupt the structure and function of proteins that perform work cells.

 The genetic changes that cause cancer, can be passed from parent to child.
 They can also occur during a person's life, such as during cell division or in response to UV radiation, carcinogens in tobacco smoke or other environmental factors.